Wemyss Private Railway: After the First World War

 Production from the WCC pits had doubled by 1920, but the export markets formerly served had much diminished.
 Industrial unrest, government controls of home sale prices, and other social factors made the profitability of the pits greatly reduced.

 The railway was still in intensive activity, although not all the pits continued in use; the Hugo pit closed at this time; Isabella (renamed Cameron) closed on 17 March 1925, and Leven no. 4 (Klondyke) closed on 24 January 1925.

 In 1923 the London and North Eastern Railway was formed from the North British Railway and other constituents (under the Railways Act 1921).

 In 1926 worker dissatisfaction with wages and hours led to the General Strike; in fact the Fife miners struck on 1 May 1926, just before the nationwide stoppage.
 The strike ceased in November but irreparable damage had been done to some underground machinery by water ingress, and the Earlseat colliery never reopened productively.
 The Earlseat workers' train never resumed after this.

 The state of the industry remained very difficult for some years, and in 1930 government regulation was introduced which removed many freedoms of the company; an 85% quota was imposed (that is, the company was required to reduce output by 15%).

 Some of the pits were closed in this period, partly to meet the quota, and although the railway branches continued in use to move colliery waste, some closures took place.
 The line from Cameron Bridge to Plunks was closed in 1936.

 The Second World War and afterwards

-World War II started in 1939, and once again the pattern of coal output changed; export was almost completely stopped by London power stations required a considerable supply form the Fife coalfields.
+World War II started in 1939, and once again the pattern of coal output changed; export was almost completely stopped as London power stations required a considerable supply from the Fife coalfields.

 Open cast extraction was started west of Earlseat and the Ministry of Fuel and Power arranged an extension there in 1944 to serve it.

 After the end of the war government control was continued, and the collieries were nationalised from 1 January 1947.
 The railways immediately serving pits were allocated to those pits, but the main line and the rolling stock remained for the time being with the Wemyss Estate Railway, renamed the Wemyss Private Railway.
 The dispute over the valuation of the colliery siding assets dragged on until 1955: the WCC received a little under £2 million for them.